dnvriend/reactive-programming/readme.md

 [Functional Reactive Programming](http://en.wikipedia.org/wiki/Functional_reactive_programming) is.
 The model we use this week is push based, in which systems take events and push them through a 'signal' network to achieve a result.
 The basic idea of FRP that we focus on this week is that events are combined into 'signals' that always have a current value, but change discretely.
 The changes are event-driven.
-But instead of having an event handler that returns Unit, (like the onClick handler and such), we return a value.
+But instead of having an event handler that returns Unit, (like the onClick handler and such), it returns a value.

 FRP in a nutshell (for now at least):